Analysis: Plot Analysis

-Explanation/Discussion: One day in geometry class, Arnold finds his mother's name written in the front of his geometry book.
-This means that his school is so poor that they've been using the same textbooks for at least 30 years.
 Absolutely infuriated with the school's lack of resources, Arnold decides to fight back the only way he knows how.
 He throws the geometry book at his teacher, Mr. P. Arnold is later visited by the geometry teacher (now with a broken nose) who tells Arnold that he must leave the reservation.
 Mr. P says that everyone else has given up—but that Arnold is a fighter and cannot ever give up.
 He must go somewhere else—somewhere where people have hope.

 The push and pull between Reardan and the reservation make Arnold feel like a part-time Indian.
 Having a bit of an identity crisis, he tries to figure out just who he is.
 Can he reconcile Junior (of the reservation) with Arnold (of Reardan)?
-Must he always have a split personality?
+Does he always have to have a split personality?

 Inspired to dream big, Arnold joins the Reardan basketball team and makes varsity.
 In the first match against his old school, the entire crowd from the Spokane Reservation turns their back on him.
 (Ouch.)
 Then he's pelted in the head with a quarter by someone in the stands, and then Rowdy knocks him unconscious with an elbow to the head.
 His team loses.
 In the rematch, though, Arnold starts the game with a star play, and it's a cakewalk from there.
 Reardan destroys the team from Wellpinit.

 Though he's carried by his team on their shoulders, Arnold feels torn in two, as the team he beat used to be his own.
 The win against Wellpinit is tinged with disappointment, as Arnold realizes that he's been playing on the side of Goliath—not David.
 Is that who he really is?